 Most people expect me to respond with an answer related to how poor the public school system is here in Hawaii.
 Nope, that’s not it.
 While that was certainly a factor in our decision, it wasn’t our main reason.
 Not all of the schools on Oahu are performing poorly.
 There are actually some good schools here, public and private.
-I was inspired to teach my child at home, because of my child.
-In fact, I am confident that I would have reached the same conclusion if we were to live in another state, with a much better public school system.
+We were inspired to teach our children at home, because of our children.
+In fact, I am confident that I would have reached the same conclusion if lived in another state, with a much better public school system.

 I wondered out loud if sending our daughter off to school was really the best thing for her.
 I had doubts about the time she’d spend away from home under another adult’s supervision, who’d share in shaping and enforcing our child’s character and behavior.
 I thought about how her time away from her little sister would affect the strong bond they’d developed over the past year and a half.
 And I thought about how her rate of learning might be affected as a result of attending preschool.